 The most famous piece of history, however, is of Kanaka Pete.

 It is said that Kanaka Pete haunts the east side of Newcastle Island, and his ghost has been seen on the beaches at dusk.
-His unhappy spirit has been rumoured to be responsible for the disastrous mine explosion in 1887.
+His unhappy spirit has been rumoured to be responsible for the disastrous mine explosion of 1887.

 There are also a few stories of people disappearing from Newcastle Island after going to the far side at night.